 - Be sure all people are clear of the outboard motor when adjusting the tilt angle, also be careful not to pinch any body parts between the drive unit and clamp bracket. - Use caution when trying a trim position for the first time.
 Increase speed gradually and watch for any signs of instability or control problems.
-Improper trim angle can cause loss of control. - Use the power tilt switch located on the bottom engine cowling (if equipped) only when the boat is at a complete stop with the engine off.
+Improper trim angle can cause loss of control. - If equipped with a power trim and tilt switch located on the bottom cowling, use the switch only when the boat is at a complete stop with the engine off.
+Do not adjust the trim angle with this switch while the boat is moving.